Ears & Sinuses

 Always equalized as open to environment

-The auditory nerve is actually known as the vestibular-cochlear nerve, goes straight to brainstem.
+The auditory nerve is known as the vestibular-cochlear nerve, it goes straight to brainstem.

 CHANGING PRESSURE When descending, increasing pressure pushes in on the eardrum – if equalisation doesn’t take place then the diver feels discomfort.
-By equalizing, the diver forces air up the Eustachian tube to equalize the pressure, alleviating the discomfort.
-Expanding air normally exits the Eustachian tube easily – seldom required to do anything during ascent
+By equalising, the diver forces air up the Eustachian tube to equalize the pressure, alleviating the discomfort.
+Expanding air normally exits the Eustachian tube easily – seldom required to do anything during ascent.